Eyepatch0/FoodNav/README.md

 ## Future Improvements:

+- Add accurate location collection for the Spanish agent similar to the English agent.

 - Add more languages to the agent's capabilities.

 - Improve the interactive map and add support for transportation options with focus on public transportation.